-TOTUM Memberships
+TOTUM

-TOTUM is the full membership and costs £14.99 for 12 months and gives you access to lots of national and local discounts including discounts and deals on eating out and fashion, tech and travel, and everything in between.
+This full membership costs £14.99 for 12 months and gives you access to lots of national and local discounts including discounts and deals on eating out and fashion, tech and travel, and everything in between.
 In addition you get exclusive access to flash sales and special offers.
+The fee for your TOTUM membership is soon recovered through the savings available.